CheeLoong/CheeLoong.github.io/_pages/about.md

 ***So what were you doing when you were unemployed?***

 A lot of MOOCs, I learned a lot of traditional algorithm and methodologies, I went to a lot of DS interviews which I wasn't shortlisted (I guess traditional algorithm isn't good enough), but it did opened my eyes on the standard and qualities that the top companies are looking for from their candidates.
-I don't feel upset getting rejected, but rather I wanted to know how can I be better, so I got some advices from some DS on Linkedin, I watched a lot of 'how to get a job as DS' on Youtube, piecing up the advices from all sources, started deep learning, started blog, put learnings and my personal work on blog as portfolio.
+I don't like to swim in the pool of self-pity for long, so I picked myself up and continue this journey, I received some advices from some DS on Linkedin, I watched a lot of 'how to get a job as DS' on Youtube, I read on various forums on the subject, piecing up the advices from all sources, decided to start deep learning, decided to start a blog and put learnings and my personal work on my blog, it's probably the biggest reason why I could turn all the adversities into fuel that keeps me going.

-Fingers crossed that 2019 will be a prosperous year!
+***Final Thoughts?***

+Well, I just hope my time will come soon, the time when companies would appreciate my persona and skills, and offer me an actual DS job.
+Oh boy, you'd be suprised how much value I can bring to the company, but more importantly, so that my family and friends could stop worrying about my mental state, but seriously I don't know what they are worrying about, it's just a winning mentality. :)